 Using Transom Windows to Increase Natural Light at Home

-Filtering light into a downstairs powder room
+Clerestory windows filter light into a downstairs powder room

-A transom window lightens up a kitchen
+An interior transom window lightens up a kitchen

 With a looming deadline (a baby on the way!) to turn their one-bedroom into a two-bedroom, Idalee and Danny got to work on reconfiguring their living space.
 They carved out a second bedroom between the kitchen and the living room, sealing off a window in the process.
 Not wanting to lose any of the natural light coming through, clerestory windows were added to the new space, one on the wall shared with the kitchen, another on the wall next to the living room.

 When you’re ready to start on your home remodel, your general contractor can discuss the options for incorporating these windows into your home.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.